shantoroy/shantoroy.github.io/_posts/2020-01-05-Applying-in-BD-Sweden-Trust-Fund.md

 ---
 layout: single
 title: "How to Apply for the Bangladesh-Sweden Trust Fund for a Travel Grant (BD students only)"
+excerpt:  "Are you a student in Bangladesh who's looking for opportunities to travel abroad?
+The Bangladesh-Sweden Trust Fund for Research and Development (BSTF) offers travel grants to Bangladeshi students who want to attend conferences, workshops, or training programs outside of Bangladesh.
+In this post, I'll walk you through the steps to apply for a travel grant from the BSTF, including eligibility criteria, application requirements, and deadlines."
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51227320076_544aa0f944_w.jpg"
   teaser: "https://live.staticflickr.com/65535/51227320076_544aa0f944_w.jpg"